Social Traffic and Conversions

 Social Traffic and Conversions Best Practices

-• A decrease or an increase in post activity.
+- A decrease or an increase in post activity.
 As you adjust your schedule, notice if there is an increase or decrease in post activity?
 More clicks?
-More retweets?
+More reposts?
 More shares?
-Sometimes, this is a gut-level check, and other times you might want to dip into your Bit.ly stats or utilize custom Google Analytics tags to make sure you are right.
+Sometimes, this is a gut-level check, and other times you might want to dip into your Bit.ly stats or use custom analytics tags to make sure you are right.

 Jawad Khan, Social Media Explorer

-• Use a social media friendly website structure.
-Just like your content quality, the structure of your website also has a direct impact on the number of shares and social media followers you manage to attract.
-Most of the times, visitors find you either through your social media updates or from Google search results.
-You need to have a website structure that encourages these visitors to share your content and follow you social media.
+- Use a social media friendly website structure.
+Just like your content quality, the structure of your website also affects the number of shares and followers you attract.
+Visitors often find you through social updates or search results.
+Build a structure that encourages sharing and following.

-• Use Facebook OpenGraph: Add the Open Graph meta-tags to your blog so that your featured image is always displayed.
-You can find detailed instructions on using Open Graph in this post.
+- Use Facebook OpenGraph: Add the Open Graph meta-tags to your blog so your featured image displays.

 Dan Smith, SEO Specialist, Leighton

-• If you’re seeing a lot of visitors referred from social media to your website, but you’re getting minimal conversions or a high bounce rate, you need to question whether you’re sending people to the most suitable page possible.
+If you're seeing many visitors referred from social media to your website, but you're getting minimal conversions or a high bounce rate, question whether you're sending people to the most suitable page.

-If you’re promoting an offer on a football shirt, for example, but are directing people to the home page of your website, it’s unlikely the majority of people will then go and look around your website trying to find the shirt.
+If you're promoting an offer on a football shirt, for example, but direct people to the home page, most will not search for the shirt.

 How to Monitor Social Traffic and Conversions in Real-time

-Once you have established benchmarks and targets for Social Traffic and Conversions, you’ll want to establish processes for monitoring this and other social media KPIs.
-Dashboards can be critical in this regard.
+Once you have established benchmarks and targets for Social Traffic and Conversions, establish processes for monitoring this and other social media KPIs.
+Dashboards help.

 Learn more about how to track your Social Traffic and Conversions on a Social Media Dashboard.